bernhardHartleb/MicroZedKernel/02-linux-kernel.md

 microZed:~# lsmod

-##Install over ssh
+##(Option 2) Install the kernel over ssh

 Once we have a kernel running it is usually faster to update it over ssh.

 Mount "boot" partition

-Skip this part if you have already mounted the boot partition in /mount/ZYNQ To automatically mount the boot partition at boot time run the next command in the board:
+Skip this part if you have already mounted the boot partition in /boot.
+To automatically mount the boot partition at boot time run the next command in the board:

-uZed$ echo "/dev/mmcblk0p1 /media/ZYNQ auto noatime 1 2" >> /etc/fstab
+microZed$ echo "/dev/mmcblk0p1 /boot auto noatime 1 2" >> /etc/fstab

 Copy the kernel into the MicroZed

-Assuming that "boot" was mounted in /media/ZYNQ in the MicroZedboard debian and the ip of the board is 192.168.1.103
+Assuming that "boot" was mounted and the IP of the board is 192.168.1.103.
 Copy the uImage and the device tree.

 ~$ scp arch/arm/boot/uImage  root@192.168.1.103:/media/ZYNQ/
 ~$ scp devicetree.dtb  root@192.168.1.103:/media/ZYNQ/
 ~$ scp -r mymodules/lib/modules/* root@192.168.1.103:/lib/modules/.

-Reboot the board
+Safely reboot the board:

 ~$ ssh root@192.168.1.103 'sync; reboot'

-##Install only one kernel module
+###Install only one kernel module

 Example of coping the driver "drivers/remoteproc/zynq_remoteproc.ko"